 Too often the advocates focused on justice in each of these pillars focus narrowly on their own sector, nearly to the exclusion of the other four (guilty!).

-As the world fights COVID-19, we’re all focused on when we’ll return to “normal.”
-Here’s the thing: We won’t, largely due to SDoH.
-We’ve all been affected by fear and isolation; many have lost jobs, income, and, worst of all, loved ones.
+In a post-pandemic world, we’ve all been affected by fear and isolation.
+Many have lost jobs, income, and, worst of all, loved ones.
 These traumas are especially acute for those who live in poverty (disproportionately Black or Brown) or have chronic health conditions.
 In other words, a vaccine specifically targeted to overcome a virus is only one factor in healing from a pandemic.

 In fact, the disproportionate toll of the coronavirus on Black and Brown Americans is itself a sign of the critical role SDoH plays in the trajectories of our lives.
 Dr. Marcella Nunez-Smith, director of the Equity Research and Innovation Center at Yale School of Medicine, calls this “a legacy of structural discrimination that has limited access to health and wealth for people of color.”